|Latest News |||Parent |||Schedule |||Race Results |||Education |||Media |||History |||About ||

-As an example: Move your mouse over the headings on the top blue line and a drop down menu will appear to show the selections available.
+As an example: Move your mouse over the headings on the top blue/purple line and a drop down menu will appear to show the selections available.

-Under "Schedule" you will see the "Food Selection", move the mouse over it and left click to get to the food selection menu page.
+Under "Parent" you will see the "Food Selection", move the mouse over it and left click to get to the food selection menu page.

 To provide information and news for the Parents, Friends, and Alumni of Andover Crew.